 This is a function of how we are wired as humans.

-The decisions to buy or to sell are made by analyzing the current price against previous areas which cause a emotional response to traders.
+The decisions to buy or to sell are made by analyzing the current prices against previous areas.
+This triggers an emotional response to traders.

-They fear of missing out of on opportunity so they either buy or sell at these areas of support or resistance.
+They fear missing out of an opportunity so they either buy or sell at these areas of support or resistance.

-So the support area is basically summed up as the demand overcomes the supply limiting the price to go down any further.
+The support area is basically defined when the demand overcomes the supply.
+This limits the price from going down any further.

-Then resistance, is the area with the supply has been overcome with demand which limits an upward price movement.
+The resistance area is defined when the supply has been overcome with demand, which limits upward price movement.